Cascais Entry Requirements

 Visa Required

-Citizens of countries not eligible for visa-free entry must obtain a Schengen visa before traveling to Portugal
+Citizens of countries not covered by visa exemptions must obtain a Schengen visa before travel

 Arrival Process